 A Medicare lien is more than a lien, actually.
 It is a superlien.
 That word sounds made up, but that is exactly what a Medicare lien is.
 More than just a right of subrogation, the superlien allows Medicare to seek reimbursement directly from the provider.
 (Medicare rarely choses that route.)

 A superlien is also paramount in another way that is important to accident lawyers: Medicare can get the money if it is stiffed from the accident lawyer personally.
 So lawyers who ignore Medicare liens literally do so at their own peril.
 Moreover, there is a clear obligation to notify Medicare if they don’t know of the potential recovery from a third party.

 Will Medicare reduce medical liens?
-In many case, Medicare will.
+In many cases, they will.
 Accident lawyers often argue that the medical bills and treatment are not causally related to the accident.
-(Which furthers the trial lawyer “talking outside of both sides of her mouth” theory because, most, likely, the lawyer argued the very opposite in the case to the insurance company.)
+(Which furthers the trial lawyer “talking outside of both sides of her mouth” theory because, most likely, the lawyer argued the very opposite in the case to the insurance company.)
 You can also get reductions for attorneys’ fees and pro rata expenses incurred.

-Medicare can be reasonable with reducing liens but, unlike other lien holders, they require often require settlement on the case before they are willing to discuss reducing the lien which adds more time to the resolution of the case.
+Medicare can be reasonable with reducing liens but, unlike other lien holders, they require often require settlement on the case before they will discuss reducing the lien which adds more time to the resolution of the case.